Companionship and guardianship are perhaps two of the best qualities that a dog can have.

 The amount of grooming your Border Beagle requires will most often be related to whichever gene it inherits from its parents.

-Grooming is absolutely essential for if you want your Border Beagle to remain healthy and clean at all times.
+Grooming is absolutely essential if you want your Border Beagle to remain healthy and clean at all times.

 Although the Border Beagle is generally a very healthy breed, keeping a close check on any signs of discomfort is your job as a dog owner.